HectorRicardo/simple-music-app/README.md

 to call the player through its API so we can plug it in the right spots.

-For the purposes of this documentation (which exclusively focuses on the music app's architecture), we will assume that the audio player is already implemented and exposes some reasonable API.
+For the purposes of this documentation (which exclusively focuses on the music app's architecture), we will assume that the player is already implemented and exposes some reasonable API.
 This API might contain methods such as `play()`, `pause()`, `skipToNext()`, and might also issue event callbacks such as `onSongFinished()`.
-We will be fleshing out the details of this API as we see fit throughout the course of this documentation.
+We will be fleshing out the details of the audio player's API as we see fit throughout the course of this documentation.

 # Spliting up the architecture